 That’s especially true if you’re selling a technical product or service to multiple purchase influencers – where you’ll likely have a whole raft of things you need to consider within communications before you can even be taken seriously by your audiences, let alone sell.
 What’s more, if your brand is seen as shallow or hollow – the “usual marketing bullshit” – then you’re not just failing to hit the mark with potential customers, you’re probably creating a negative perception.

-to avoid hollow brand syndrome.
+The bigger the marketing team and the more complex the market, the more important it becomes to avoid hollow brand syndrome.
 Without greater structure, marketing activity is too open to interpretation (although you need some of this, of course) and the risk increases that the audience just isn’t receiving accurate messages on a consistent basis – diluting the impact of your brand.

 So how can you avoid this?